FFmpeg Editor API

 Download Result

-, download the processed file.
+When status is FINISHED, download the processed file.

 GET /api/uploadposts/ffmpeg/jobs/{job_id}/download